 It’s well worth splurging on good seats to see a game in this legendary ballpark.
 Grab some peanuts and Cracker Jacks and root, root, root for the home team.

 Should you strike out on getting tickets or there isn’t a game, another option over here is the Back Bay Fens park.
 Enjoy a peaceful stroll through a World War II-era community garden and a rose garden.
 There’s also a WWII Memorial and a Japanese Bell here.

 I realize that not everyone is interested in seeing a baseball stadium whether there’s a game or not.

 If you get beautiful summer weather on your 2 days in Boston, you may want to spend your afternoon at Castle Hill.
 It’s home to the historic Fort Independence, which is only open in the summer.
 There are free tours led by volunteers between noon and 3:30.

 You can also just kick back and relax at the scenic Pleasure Bay Beach.
 I bet you weren’t expecting a little beach getaway in the middle of your Boston weekend trip!

 If you didn’t take the Sam Adams tour on day one and still want to visit a big brewery, Harpoon is located right near the harbor and also runs tours until 5:30 on Sundays.
 You can also just visit the taproom for some food and a few cold ones.

-It’s been a pretty wild 2 days in Boston so far.
+It’s been a pretty wild two days in Boston so far.

-You’ve covered a ton of ground in a short time and finished up a whirlwind tour the city.
+You’ve covered a ton of ground in a short time and finished up a whirlwind tour of the city.
 That’s why it’s time to do whatever your heart desires on your last night in town.